 YOU’LL SHARE THE COOKING & CLEANING

-It totally works if you’re vegan or vegetarian, too!
-Or have any other dietary restrictions for that matter.
-Basically, you get a cooking partner on each hitch and on certain nights you cook for everyone or you clean for everyone.
-You follow a recipe using food that’s provided for you, which can be interesting – everyone still talks about chili mac, and the bodily functions that occurred afterwards (thankful I’m a veggie person and missed that one).
+While on hitch in our conservation corps (but I’d imagine it’s similar for most), you picked or were assigned a cooking partner on each hitch, and on certain nights you and your partner cook for everyone or clean for everyone.
+We followed a recipe using food that’s provided, which can be interesting – everyone still talks about chili mac, and the bodily functions that occurred afterwards (thankfully I’m a veggie person and missed that one).

 It’s actually pretty nice, because a lot of the time you don’t get reception, so you just eat dinner, hang out with everyone around the fire, then go to your tent around 7 and read until 8.
 Ahhhh, the life.

 It was also my first project, and it was HARD.
 It made me more confident, but I’ve also never felt like more of a failure.
 By day 2 I was like, wtf did I get myself into and how am I going to survive the next 6 days??
 But, somehow I did, and even went back there for the next hitch.

 Cookie day (Wednesday) is the best.
-Cream cheese and salsa with chips is a life I never knew I wanted, but now can’t imagine going without.
+And cream cheese and salsa with chips is a life I never knew I wanted, but now can’t imagine going without.

 GOING BACK TO TOWN AFTER HITCH IS HILARIOUSEveryone in the store will stare at you and your dirty ass self, especially because you’re still in your gross conservation corps uniform.
 People usually go to the store a couple of times a week if there’s one nearby, or on the way to and from your project site.